ssaavedra/ssaavedra.github.io/_posts/2013-06-12-welcome-to-jekyll.markdown

 date:   2013-06-12 22:10:02
 categories: jekyll update
 ---
+# excerpt
+Hello world
+# end excerpt
-I've just started a new blog, mainly to deal just with news and technology.
+I've just started a new blog, mainly to act as a scratchbook.

-More posts will be here soon :)
+More posts will be here soon.